socadk/design-practice-repository/activities/DPR-ArchitecturalDecisionCapturing.md

 ### More Information
-The ["Y-Statements"](https://medium.com/@docsoc/y-statements-10eb07b5a177) post on Medium <!-- and Slides 51 and 52 in [this presentation](https://resources.sei.cmu.edu/asset_files/Presentation/2012_017_001_31349.pdf) --> provides examples of good and bad justifications; for instance, "will look good on my CV" does not qualify as a sound decision rationale for a technology selection decision (although it is understandable to come up with such argument). <!-- emoji removed -->
+The blog post ["Architectural Decisions — The Making Of"](https://ozimmer.ch/practices/2020/04/27/ArchitectureDecisionMaking.html) <!-- and Slides 51 and 52 in [this presentation](https://resources.sei.cmu.edu/asset_files/Presentation/2012_017_001_31349.pdf) --> provides examples of good and bad justifications; for instance, "will look good on my CV" does not qualify as a sound decision rationale for a technology selection decision (although it is understandable to come up with such argument). <!-- emoji removed -->

 <!--
 [This website](https://www.ifs.hsr.ch/index.php?id=13191&L=4) and [this paper](http://www.ifs.hsr.ch/fileadmin/user_upload/customers/ifs.hsr.ch/Home/projekte/ADMentor-WICSA2015ubmissionv11nc.pdf) provide an overview of selected existing templates for AD capturing and decision logging (both lean and full-fledged).